Trey Anastasio at Red Rocks, August 1996

 1U Alesis Microverb — "Full" Reverb Carried

 MTI Rotophaser → Motion Sound Pro 3 The MTI Rotophaser was last confirmed in use at the Clifford Ball (August 16–17, 1996).
-For the fall tour Trey switched to the Motion Sound Pro 3 — a more capable rotating speaker unit that would become a long-running fixture in his rig.
+For the Fall tour Trey switched to the Motion Sound Pro 3 — a more capable rotating speaker unit that would become a long-running fixture in his rig through 1997.

 05